Your English Language and Literature bridging work relates to the different themes covered in the exam papers.

 - Read The Handmaid’s Tale by Margaret Atwood (Vintage Classics, published 1996.
 ISBN: 9780099740919).

 - Produce a poster/knowledge organiser detailing key plot points and character.
-Please refer to the examples at the bottom of the page (although bear in mind these are not from our core texts).
+Please refer to the examples on the left (although bear in mind these are not from our core texts).